Caltech-AMBER/ambersim/README.md

 ./install.sh -s -d
 ```

-If the following line of code runs without error, then the installation was successful:
+If the following line of code runs without error, then the installation of `mujoco` from source was successful:
 ```
 python -c "import mujoco"
 ```